Support structures for people with disabilities

 Professionals involved in care

-• Professionals providing support for social, professional and educational life (guidance, integration and training professionals, psychologists).
+• Professionals providing social, professional, and educational support (guidance, integration, and training professionals, psychologists).

 Sector